AutoTemplate: A Simple Recipe for Lexically Constrained Text Generation: Experiments

 Automatic text summarization distills essential information in a document into short paragraphs, but different readers might want to know different things about specific entities, such as people or places.
 Thus, one summary might not meet all readers' needs.
 Entity-guided summarization aims to generate a summary focused on the entities of interest.
 This experiment demonstrates that AutoTemplate can produce summaries that satisfy lexical constraints, even under complex entity conditioning.

 \paragraph{Dataset} We use CNNDM dataset~\cite{hermann2015teaching} and XSum dataset~\cite{narayan-etal-2018-dont} for the experiment.
 We simulate the entity-guided summarization setting by providing the oracle entity sequence from the gold summary as lexical constraints.
 Specifically, we use stanza, an off-the-shelf NER parser~\cite{qi-etal-2020-stanza}, to parse the oracle entity sequence from the gold summary to create entity-guided summarization data.
-As summarized in the statistics in Table~\ref{tab:data-stats} and more detailed entity distributions in Figure~\ref{fig:entity-dist}, the CNNDM dataset tends to have more entities than XSum, which makes the Since the number of oracle entities can exceed 10, especially in the CNNDM dataset, as shown in Figure~\ref{fig:entity-dist}, this setup is much more complex than in the previous setting that evaluates whether a single pre-specified entity is included~\cite{fan-etal-2018-controllable,he2020ctrlsum}.
+As summarized in the statistics in Table~\ref{tab:data-stats} and more detailed entity distributions in Figure~\ref{fig:entity-dist}, the CNNDM dataset tends to have more entities than the XSum dataset.
 Note that one instance in the test set of the CNNDM dataset has a 676-word reference summary with 84 oracle entities, which is difficult to deal with large pre-trained language models, so we excluded it from the success rate evaluation.

-\paragraph{Baselines} We used competitive models as baselines, including fine-tuned BART~\cite{lewis-etal-2020-bart} and CTRLSum~\cite{he2020ctrlsum}.
+\paragraph{Baselines} We used competitive models as baselines, including fine-tuned BART~\cite{lewis-etal-2020-bart} and CTRLSum~\cite{he-etal-2022-ctrlsum}.
 Similar to AutoTemplate, CTRLSum further conditions the input with lexical constraints and generates the output.
 The difference is that CTRLSum directly generates the output text, while AutoTemplate generates the corresponding template.

 \paragraph{Model} We use the same training configurations to instantiate the model used in the keywords-to-sentence generation task.

-To build the training dataset, we use the masked gold summary by the oracle entity sequence as the output template $\tilde{y}$ as described in \S\ref{sec:method}, At inference time, we use the oracle entity sequence and the source document as input to generate the template and post-process to produce the output text.
+To build the training dataset, we use the masked gold summary by the oracle entity sequence as the output template $\tilde{y}$ as described in \S\ref{sec:method}, At inference time, we use the oracle entity sequence and the source document as input to generate the template and post-process to produce the output summary.